uLua v3.0.0

 A Lua Modding Framework for Unity.

 uLua is a powerful Lua Modding framework for Unity.
-It enables the development of a Lua API which may be used to mod your Unity game.
+It introduces a Lua API and enables modding features for your Unity game.

-uLua wraps around MoonSharp and provides an object oriented Lua Modding framework.
-It works by setting up an application-wide Lua context and exposing game objects to it.
-Objects exposed to the Lua context can then be accessed in Lua scripts, allowing users to interact with your game at runtime.
+uLua wraps around MoonSharp and provides an object oriented Lua framework.
+It works by setting up an application-wide Lua environment and exposing game objects to it.
+Objects exposed to Lua can be accessed via Lua scripts, allowing users to interact with and mod your game at runtime.

 uLua includes the following features: